 - HNRS 301 Global Engagement

-- HNRSI 401 Interdisciplinary Senior Seminar
+- HNRSI 401 Interdisciplinary Senior Seminar or HNRS 495 Honors Thesis, or HNRS 499 Special Project

-College Honors Program students must earn a “BC” or higher in AY 2018-2019 and a “B-“ or higher starting in August 2019, in all Honors courses and maintain a minimum 3.5 cumulative GPA in order to graduate with the designation “College Honors Program.”
+College Honors Program students must earn a “BC” or higher in AY 2018-2019 and a “B-” or higher, starting in August 2020, in all Honors courses and maintain a minimum 3.5 cumulative GPA in order to graduate with the designation “College Honors Program.”
 Students who fail to meet these requirements at the end of each semester will be placed on Honors Program Probation.
 Students who fail to meet these requirements for two consecutive semesters will be dismissed from the Program.

 First year non-Honors students who have completed between 16 and 28 credits and who have a cumulative GPA of 3.5 will be invited to apply for admission effective in the fall semester.
 Students admitted after their first semester need not take an “Honors Thinking and Writing” course, but will be expected to complete other College Honors Program requirements and meet the Program’s academic standards.